LevonPython/Job_searcher/README.rst

 ====================
 Introduction
 ====================
-Searching job announcements by keyword of position in several `source websites`_ and send it to your e-mail in csv file format (searching not only work position but also words in required qualifications.

-In short ,
+The application was writed for job seekers who are in the process of constantly finding a job.
+The main purpose of creating the program was to save time by collecting daily vacancies from source websites.
+The program allows you to receive collective information of preferences in the preferred profession in the pre-specified e-mail address in csv (xlsx).

-if you want to find an exact job, you just run the code, write preferred position, your e-mail and get csv file in 2-3 minutes.
+Alternatively, if you are looking for a specific job, just run the code, write your preferred position, your email address, and get the information you need in your own csv email in just 2-3 minutes.
 ==========
 Installing
 ==========